USSF-ORBIT/ussf-portal-client/docs/development.md

   - Stop containers with `yarn services:down`
 - `yarn portal:up`: Starts all services, Client, _and_ Keystone CMS in Docker
   - Stop containers with `yarn services:down`
+  - Builds Client up to `e2e` stage.
+If you want to build the `runner` stage that is present in Production, you need to have a checksum file for verifying DoD PKI CA Certificates used in C1.
+Find these in the 1Password vault, create a file `dod_ca_cert_bundle.sha256` in `scripts/`, and paste the checksums there.
 - `yarn dev`: Starts NextJS server in development mode and watches for changed files
 - `yarn storybook`: Starts the Storybook component library on port 6006
 - `yarn test:watch`: Run Jest tests in watch mode